ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - is the task information classified as anything other than `OFFICIAL` or `OFFICIAL-SENSITIVE`?
 - does the task information include any data identifiable as being about someone?
 - is this the first time anyone has used the tool for MOJ business?
-- does the tool require access to your account or other data you can access? for example, asks for authorisation on your MOJ Google G-Suite or Microsoft Office 365 account; installs a browser extension or is a plug-in for existing OITs we use such as Slack or Confluence/Jira
+- does the tool need access to your account or other data you can access?
+For example, does it ask to use your MOJ Google or Microsoft Office account?
+- does the tool install a web-browser extension?
+- is the tool a plug-in for existing OITs we use, such as Slack, Confluence, or Jira?
 - could there be damaging consequences if the task information you work with using the tool is:
   - lost
   - stolen